MarleeG/TrickyClicks/README.md

 # TrickyClicks

 Inspired by the childhood movie Pocahontas that I kept on repeat.
 Click on a image one time to earn earn a point.
 If you click on an image more than once you will not gain a point.
+Avoid clicking on image you've clicked on no more than three times to win the game.

 ## Built With
 - [Javscript](https://www.javascript.com/)